thomaschampagne/oci-images/README.md

 - Build weekly on Sundays and tagged as `YYYY.MM.DD` & `latest`.

-- Exposed to lower attack surface & vulneralibities:
+- Exposed to lower attack surface & vulnerabilities:
   - Based on `alpine` lightweight images whenever possible.
   - System updates are applied during build.
   - If missing from base image, it includes a `non-root` user named `oci` (`uid:1000`, `gid:1000`).

 - Available in my **Packages** section.